Tigers vs. Royals MLB Betting Odds, Trends & Prediction

-With Reese Olson set to oppose Michael Wacha in Monday night’s Tigers vs. Royals pitching matchup, what’s the best play tonight at 7:40 p.m.
+The red-hot Royals blasted the Tigers on Monday night in the series opener between the squads.
+With Casey Mize opposing Alec Marsh in Tuesday night’s Tigers vs. Royals matchup, what’s the best bet for the second game of this series at 7:40 p.m.
 ET?

 Game Matchup & Betting Odds